andrew-raphael-lukasik/Segments/README.md

 100_000 segments?
 No problem!

-EDIT: Still working on improving this as plotting shapes is not as fast as I wanted
+> **EDIT**: Still working on improving this as plotting shapes is not as fast as I wanted...

 @todo: details